svgpp/svgpp/doc/sphinx/markers.rst

 (**path**, **line**, **polyline** or **polygon** element).

 *Markers Policy* turns on/off and configures marker position calculations.
-*Marker Events Policy* defines how marker positions are passed to user code.
+*Marker Events Policy* defines how marker positions are passed to the user code.

 Markers Policy Concept
 ------------------------------------